ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/core/data.md

 ## Validation

-One of the main functions of the {mod}`~virtual_rainforest.core.data` module is to validate data before it is added to the `Data` instance.
+One of the main functions of the {mod}`~virtual_rainforest.core.data` module is to automatically validate data before it is added to the `Data` instance.
 This works by looking for particular dimensions on the data that map onto core axes in the simulation and checking that the dimensions in the input data are congruent with the model configuration.
 For example, a data array with `x` and `y` dimensions should have the same number of rows and columns as square grid.

 ## Creating a `Data` instance